OnTheLine/otl-covenants-ghiaa/README.md

 ## Embedded in On The Line book http://ontheline.trincoll.edu
 set iframe height 450px

+## Tables
+- table-calculations.xlsx -- to sum totals by town and estimate percentage of homes built with covenants
+- table-ct-land-records-online.csv -- a copy of working Google Sheet https://docs.google.com/spreadsheets/d/1t6UFa-y7HmiulmLxydlfXevpquFRF5JZD7OsBxdq0R4/edit#gid=0

 ## Credits
 - Property deed research:
-  - in West Hartford CT by Katie Campbell, Trinity College, Summer 2011
+  - in West Hartford CT by Katie Campbell, Trinity College, Summer 2010
   - in Manchester CT by David K. Ware, “The Black and White of Greenway: Racially Restrictive Covenants in Manchester, Connecticut.”
 Paper submitted for University of Connecticut School of Law, January 2020, https://ssrn.com/abstract=3546228.
   - in Newington CT by David K. Ware, December 2023
-  - in Hamden CT by June Gold, January 2024.
+  - in Hamden CT by June Gold, 2024.
 See news article by Austin Mirmina, “When Hamden Woman Found Racist Covenant in Her Property Deed, Rooting Them Out Became a Mission,” CT Insider, November 25, 2023, https://web.archive.org/web/20231125103733/https://www.ctinsider.com/news/article/hamden-racist-property-deeds-spring-glen-18481356.php.
 - Leaflet map by Ilya Ilyakou and Jack Dougherty, which replaces the 2012 UConn MAGIC Google Map http://magic.lib.uconn.edu/otl/doclink_covenant.html
 - If you know of other restrictive covenants by race or religion, anywhere in Connecticut, contact the author [jack.dougherty@trincoll.edu](mailto:jack.dougherty@trincoll.edu)

-## How to add data
+## Steps to add data
 - Scan documents, add metadata, and upload to `pdf` folder
-- Upload `maps.geojson` file to free browser tool, such as <https://geojson.io>, to add polygon and metadata, then export to upload into this repository
+- Upload `maps.geojson` file to free browser tool, such as <https://geojson.io>, to add polygon and metadata, then export in `.geojson` format and upload into this repository
-- Also manually add metadata to table below, originally created by converting GeoJSON to CSV with <https://www.convertcsv.com/geojson-to-csv.htm> then to Markdown format with <https://www.tablesgenerator.com/>
+- Manually add metadata to table below, originally created by converting GeoJSON to CSV with <https://www.convertcsv.com/geojson-to-csv.htm> then to Markdown format with <https://www.tablesgenerator.com/>
+- Update `table-calculations.xlsx` then update summary to table in OTL book

 ## Historical sources
 In the land records (stored in `pdf` folder), note that racially restrictive covenants sometimes only applied to specific property lots in a real estate development.
 But our boundary maps (stored in `maps.geojson`) show the general outline of the entire development as described in land records of that period.
 Note that our maps show general outlines and are not surveyor-level detailed maps.